mse-data-science/MLOps_Labs/lab04/03_testing_models.md

 For more examples of using the Context and Batch objects for different types of base checks, see the Custom Check Templates guide.

 You can find a skeleton in `deepchecks_advanced/check_attack.py`.
 Follow the instructions given in the file to implement the check.
+Then, use your new check in `deepchecks_advanced/test.py`.
+Again, follow the `TODO`s.

 ---